 Assignments for the week are posted each Monday on our course page, with weekly homework given.
 Students should plan on spending approximately 45 minutes per day on homework.

 Who should enroll?

-Students who have written— and are becoming comfortable with— the basic essay should enroll in this class.
-Those who want to focus on the art of writing well, who want to become a critical reader, and who want to study the craft of expert writers are welcome.
-A student who is willing to do some risk-taking and experimentation in writing to discover one’s God given voice should enroll.
+- Students who want to focus on the art of writing well, who want to become a critical reader, and who want to study the craft of expert writers.

 - High speed, broadband Internet

 - Sound card, microphone, and webcam (for live sessions)

 - Streaming video capabilities for viewing recorded lectures

 Students will receive specific feedback on their work by each Monday before class.
 While students will not receive letter grades for every assignment, each weekly assignment is marked as complete or incomplete, and given a numbered score provided on the reviewer’s rubric for each final draft of projects.

 I will provide specific instruction and guidance, as well as give targeted feedback on each stage of the writing assignments, utilizing the rubrics in the course text, and ensuring each student’s work is completed to mastery for their individual skill level.
 The final result will be a strong writing portfolio containing diverse writing projects.